harunmohamed/bambi-v3.1/bambiv3/README.md

-Welcome to Bambi V3
+Welcome to Bambi V3.1

-This version of Bambi introduces the backend infrastructure to Bambi V2.
+This version of Bambi introduces Blueprints.
 On this version of Bambi, you can do the following:

 1. Sign Up and Log in
 2. Create, Read, Update, Like and Delete Posts